 Types of Cancer

 Cancer of any type occurs when mutated cells in a region of the body form and begin overtaking healthy cells.
-Oncologists typically classify cancer according to which organ or body region it has attacked.
+Oncologists typically classify types of cancer according to which organ or body region it has attacked.
 Click on the links below to learn more about the types of cancer.

 Bladder cancer is the result of uncontrolled growth of cells in the tissue of the bladder, a small hollow organ in the pelvis region responsible for receiving and storing urine.

 Breast cancer occurs when normal cells in the breast begin to grow out of control and result in a cancerous tumor(s).
 According to the American Cancer Society, about 1 in 8 women will develop a form of breast cancer in their lifetime.

-As the third most common cancer in the United States, colon and rectal cancer, together known as colorectal cancer, occurs when cancer cells form in the cells of the colon, rectum or both.
+As the third most common type of cancer in the United States, colon and rectal cancer, together known as colorectal cancer, occurs when cancer cells form in the cells of the colon, rectum or both.

 This type of cancer develops in the lining of a woman’s uterus (the endometrium) and most often affects women over the age of 55.